 - Object-Orientation is a programming paradigm that uses the concept of the object to solve any problem.

-- A programming paradigm is an approach to solve a problem in a specific manner.
+- A programming paradigm is an approach to solving a problem in a specific manner.

 - Every high-level programming support object-oriented programming

-- A class is a blueprint of a solution.
+- A class is a blueprint for a solution.

 - An object is an entity that brings a class into existence

 - Polymorphism, Inheritance, Encapsulation, and Abstraction are the four major properties of Object-Oriented programming.

 Whatever programming language you choose to learn , make sure that it supports Object-Oriented programming.
 As with Object-Oriented programming, we cannot solve every problem, so keep in mind that do not completely depend on OOPS when writing code for your project.